 Day 7: Dresden – Cottbus, 13 miles/20 kms plus 70km train ride

 Today you have three choices.
-Firstly, you can opt for no cycling at all, spend a bit more time looking around Dresden and then catch a train (included) to the pretty riverside town of Cottbus, 70 kms to the north, where you will spend the night.
-The second option is to cycle 20kms through a wine region just north of Dresden to the town of Radebeul/Coswig where you can pick up the train for the 50km journey to Cottbus.
-The final option is to take on the full cycle route to Cottbus from Dresden which is 69 miles (110kms).
+Firstly, you can opt for no cycling at all, spend a bit more time looking around Dresden and then catch a train (included) to the pretty riverside town of Cottbus, 70 km to the north, where you will spend the night.
+The second option is to cycle 20 km through a wine region just north of Dresden to Radebeul and then on to Coswig where you can pick up the train for the 50 km journey to Cottbus.
+The final option is to take on the full cycle route to Cottbus from Dresden which is 66 miles (105 km).

 Cottbus is a pleasant place to spend the night.
 Located on the banks of the Spree River, the town boasts a beautiful market square, lined with lovely old town-houses with baroque gabled facades.
 The square is always lively and the many street cafes invite you to stop and soak up the atmosphere.